 Additionally, the City continues to foster efforts to promote a healthy and vibrant commercial and retail corridor in Uptown, a historic business district located along State Routes 48 and 725.
-Beginning in 2019, the City initiated a visioning process for the Architectural Preservation District (APD), which resulted in an action plan addressing issues like walkability, traffic, business development, branding, and events.
-Approved as an amendment to the Create the Vision comprehensive plan, in 2021 the City contracted with urban planning and engineering firms to create a master plan for strategic enhancements to the district.
+Beginning in 2019, the City initiated a visioning process for the Architectural Preservation District (APD), which resulted in the Uptown Action Plan addressing issues like walkability, traffic, business development, branding, and events.
+Approved as an amendment to the Create the Vision comprehensive plan, in 2022 the City contracted with urban planning and engineering firms to create a master plan for strategic enhancements to the district.
 These strategic enhancements build on approximately \$20 million invested in the infrastructure in Uptown, including \$10.6 million from Montgomery County since 2015.
-The City, for its part has invested approximately \$1.2 million in strategic land acquisition to position this area to connect with the vision of City Council and property owners to enhance its attractiveness and amenities, and foster future growth.
-The vision for Uptown has already attracted new retail and restaurant business like Whit's Frozen Custard, The Aficionado, the Brunch Pub and Manna, which collectively represent approximately \$4 million in private investment, mostly in infill and adaptive reuse projects.
+The City, for its part has invested approximately \$1.8 million in strategic land acquisition to position this area to connect with the vision of City Council and property owners to enhance its attractiveness and amenities, and foster future growth.
+The City has also begun implementing the Uptown Action Plan with a \$3.5 million investment into parking and walkability improvements throughout Uptown.
+The vision for Uptown has already attracted new retail and restaurant business like Whit's Frozen Custard, The Aficionado, the Brunch Pub, Manna and Agave & Rye, which collectively represent approximately \$6 million in private investment, mostly in infill and adaptive reuse projects.

 The City continues to promote development of the Cornerstone of Centerville, a 200-acre mixed-used development.
 Anchored by Costco, Kroger, and Cabela's, the development has continued to benefit from additional retail and restaurant tenants occupying spaces in the Village of Cornerstone.
 These include first-in-region eateries like Cheddars, CoreLife, and Bagger Dave's, as well as a 12,500 square foot Cooper's Hawk Winery and Restaurant which opened in August 2019.
-In addition, Home 2 Suites opened a 100-room hotel in October 2019, allowing Cornerstone of Centerville to host visitors from all across the Dayton region.
-City staff continues its work with Oberer Developers on the construction of Cornerstone Park which will be turned over to the City as an amenity for the shoppers and residents in and around the Cornerstone development.
+In addition, Home2 Suites opened a 100-room hotel in October 2019, allowing Cornerstone of Centerville to host visitors from all across the Dayton region.
+City staff continued its work with Oberer Developers on the construction of Cornerstone Park which was completed in Spring 2023 and was turned over to the City as an amenity for the shoppers and residents in and around the Cornerstone development.
 The Cornerstone development continues to be an essential part of the community, with the development team looking to the South across Interstate I-675 towards the next phases of the project.
 This final phase at Cornerstone will be a 72-acre mixed-use piece focusing on office, entertainment, restaurant and destination retail users.

-In 2021, the City continued its focus on incentivizing redevelopment of existing commercial property through its Community Reinvestment Area (CRA) program.
+In 2022, the City continued its focus on incentivizing redevelopment of existing commercial property through its Community Reinvestment Area (CRA) program.
 The CRA provides an incentive for property owners and developers to reinvest in the City by granting a temporary property tax abatement on the increase in value that results from the renovation or expansion of existing buildings and the construction of new structures.
 The CRA program fosters reinvestment in the developed areas of our city and promotes the long-term health of our residential neighborhoods and businesses.
-In 2021, the City approved CRA abatements for projects totaling approximately \$100 million.
+In 2022, the City approved CRA abatements for projects totaling approximately \$97 million.